Chilham Castle: History

-From 1949 until his death in 1992 it was owned by John Whyte-Melville-Skeffington, 13th Viscount Massereene.
+From 1949 until his death in 1992, it was owned by the 13th Viscount Massereene.
 Chilham Castle was owned by the financier and UKIP activist Stuart Wheeler, who lived there with his three daughters, Sarah, Jacquetta, and Charlotte until his death in 2020.
 Stuart's wife died in 2016.

 The site now hosts the Chilham Park Equestrian Centre.

 On April 13, 2021, the castle was put up for sale for £15 million.

 In popular culture

 In 1965, Chilham Castle was used for part of the filming of The Amorous Adventures of Moll Flanders starring Kim Novak, Leo McKern and Angela Lansbury.
 In 1985, the site featured in an episode of 1980s police drama Dempsey & Makepeace as Makepeace's family home.
 The episode was titled 'Cry God For Harry' and most of the hour-long episode was filmed in the castle and its grounds.
 In 1989, it also featured in the first episode of the ITV adventure game show Interceptor produced by Chatsworth Television who were responsible for the earlier Treasure Hunt series.
-A medieval joust was being held there and a contestant was required to take part in order to progress further in the show.
+A medieval joust was being held there and a contestant was required to take part to progress further in the show.

 In 1994, the castle featured in an episode of Agatha Christie's Poirot (ITV), as Simeon Lee's manor house Gorston Hall.
 It was also used in the 2006 TV episode, The Moving Finger (part of Agatha Christie's Marple) as the magnificent home of Cardew Pye.
 The rest of the village also features in the film.

 The castle has also featured in productions such as Hercule Poirot's Christmas, Married... with Children season 6, and the drama series Moon and Son.